rodegerdts/Pyalmanac/README.md

 The DockerHub image contains a Linux-based OS, TeX Live, the application code, and third party Python imports (including the astronomical library).
 It can be executed "in a container" on Windows 10 Pro, macOS or a Linux-based OS.

+**UPDATE: Jul 2021**

+The PDF filenames have been revised:

+* modna_\<starting date or year\>.pdf: for Nautical Almanacs in modern style
+* modst_\<starting date or year\>.pdf: for Sun Tables in modern style
+* tradna_\<starting date or year\>.pdf: for Nautical Almanacs in traditional style
+* tradst_\<starting date or year\>.pdf: for Sun Tables in traditional style

+One command line argument may be appended to the run command:

+* -v to invoke verbose mode (send pdfTeX execution steps to the console)
+* -log to preserve the log file
+* -tex to preserve the tex file

 ## Requirements

 &emsp;Most of the computation is done by the free Ephem library.